Updated 9/10/13: This article has been updated to reflect information for the 2013-2014 school year.

 • Alice Lloyd College, Pippa Passes, Ky.: Nestled in the Appalachian Mountains, this school offers a free tuition guarantee, but only to full-time students from one of the 108 counties in the Central Appalachian service area.
 The area encompasses districts in Ohio, Virginia, West Virginia, Tennessee, and the college's home state of Kentucky.
 U.S. News rank: 40, Regional Colleges (South)

 [Find out how to save money through regional tuition breaks.]

-• College of the Ozarks, Point Lookout, Mo.: A work college, this school foots the bill for students' tuition in exchange for 15 hours of on-campus work per week, plus two 40-hour work weeks each year during semester breaks.
-Ninety percent of incoming students demonstrate financial need, and jobs range from custodial work to dairy farming.
-U.S. News rank: 9, Regional Colleges (Midwest)
+• College of the Ozarks, Point Lookout, Mo.: This Christian school foots the bill for students' tuition in exchange for 15 hours of on-campus work per week, plus two 40-hour work weeks each year during semester breaks.
+Nearly 94 percent of incoming students demonstrate financial need, and jobs range from custodial work to dairy farming.
+U.S. News rank: 10, Regional Colleges (Midwest)

-• Cooper Union, New York City: All admitted students receive full-tuition scholarships to this urban institution known for art, architecture, and engineering.
-According to the school, admissions decisions are based only on merit.
+• Cooper Union, New York City: Currently, all admitted students receive full-tuition scholarships to this urban institution known for art, architecture and engineering.
+This is the final year Cooper Union students are guaranteed a tuition-free education, though, as the school will switch to half-tuition scholarships starting fall 2014.
+The awards are merit-based, so students can apply for need-based financial aid to cover remaining tuition.
 U.S. News rank: 1, Regional Colleges (North)

 • Curtis Institute of Music, Philadelphia: Students who apply to this small music school are evaluated on "artistic promise" alone, according to the institution's mission statement, and must audition for a spot on the roster.
 All accepted students receive full-tuition scholarships.
 U.S. News rank: Unranked